3willows/html-css-export-word/README.md

 ## To do

 - Dedicated online demo (with iframe for user-created HTML and CSS)
-- Detailed tutorial for plain HTML.
+- Detailed tutorial for plain HTML
 - Consider how to properly test: with virtual machines?
 By reading the relevant documentation?
 - Change test script: even though it is innocuous, [socket.dev](https://socket.dev/npm/package/html-css-export-word/overview/0.0.11) sees the install scripts as a supply chain vulnerability.